I’m broken! My throat is hoarse and my stomach muscles ache from laughing so much because we’ve just had

 Although this glacier is as thick as the Eiffel Tower is tall, it may not exist in the next hundred years!
-Athabasca looses ten metres of ice every year so get there quick to taste nature’s skin age defying ice cold glacier water.
+Athabasca loses ten metres of ice every year so get there quick to taste nature’s skin age defying ice-cold glacier water.
 And it was our biggest hit on Instagram!
 We even saw a group (and a dog) hiking on it and our Colombian friend, Sebastian, saw snow for the first time!

 We were the envy of the club with those bright stripes – sorry, for wolves only!
 Then it was a slice of pizza and drunken stumble back to the hotel, not before a game of Pass the Hug (from day one) on the street!